hschne/rails-mini-profiler/README.md

 ```

 Start your Rails application and perform some requests.
 You can either click the little hedgehog 🦔 on the top
-right or navigate to `/rails_mini_profiler` to view collected performance metrics.
+left or navigate to `/rails_mini_profiler` to view collected performance metrics.

 ## Usage